unyimesamuel891/vellum/README.md

 ## Overview

 Vellum is a spatial workspace app built with Next.js 14 and TypeScript.
-It reimagines how teams organise information — moving away from hierarchical documents toward a canvas-based, block-driven interface with real-time-feel interactions.
+It reimagines how teams organise information, moving away from hierarchical documents toward a canvas-based, block-driven interface with real-time-feel interactions.

 ---